 - Practice what you preach.
 You are your own walking, lifting and jumping advert.
 You want people to look at you and be inspired and motivated to look like you!
 Seek both science and application.

 - Talking about science, read!
 Education is key.
 Your clients want to know that you’re passionate and well educated, prove you know your trade better than the competition.
-Some clients love the science, they may even want you to share articles and recommend books for them.
+Some clients love science, they may even want you to share articles and recommend books or journals for them.
 However some clients might be overwhelmed by too much science, so just remember to know your audience.

 - Be real, be honest.
 The best way to promote yourself is by being yourself.
 You are a qualified PT so you know what you need to know.
 However, sometimes you might be asked questions that you don’t know the answer to.
 If there’s something you don’t know, admit it, but say you will do some research.
 Then make sure you look into it and give them a solid answer in your next session.
 Also, remember to be human and take an interest in your clients, maybe your clients son had a big football game last weekend, maybe their daughter had a gymnastics competition, maybe the last time you spoke he/she was hoping to book a holiday or buy a new sofa.
 Whatever they spoke about remember and ask them how they got on.
 Take notes about what they lifted or ran etc but also take notes about their personal life.
 They’ll appreciate it.

 - Perhaps the most important of all is networking – Just speak to people, get your message across let them know face to face what you are about and what you can do for them.
 Build trust and change their lives for the better, forever.
+Often the best form of marketing is word of mouth.

 When doing promotion to gain new clients, don’t forget about your existing clients.
 They’re the most important thing to you right now.
-Although, marketing can be time-consuming, you must not let your training programmes slip.
+Although marketing can be time-consuming, you must not let your training programmes slip.
 Retention is key to growth.

 Map out when your marketing campaigns will happen and how much you will spend on them.
 Some of your promotions could be timed to address holidays, key local events or partnerships with nonprofit fundraisers.

 All good marketers track the results of their promotion efforts.
 How else will you know if the time and money you’ve invested have been well spent?
 When people call you or come in to see you, you should always ask how they heard about your business.
+Digitally this is easy, get to grips with Google Analytics and social media platforms analytics.

 Each month you should have a running total of where your new clients are coming from.
 If all of your clients are coming from referrals, is it really necessary to spend a lot of money on direct mail or newspaper ads?